Hiking in Alaska

 Alaska’s sprawling parks and public lands are a great place to start when planning your Alaska hiking trip.
 When you’ve decided where in the state you’d like to go, find the parks and public lands in that region to learn about some of the best hiking trails in Alaska.
 If you’re not able to get too far off the beaten track, many communities have their own trail systems that weave along coastlines, through the forest, and even to mountain summits — leaving right from town.
 And don’t forget to keep an eye out for wildlife no matter where you are.
 Moose, bears, eagles, and other wildlife can be spotted on both urban and backcountry trails.

-While we can’t even scratch the surface to recommend the best hikes in Alaska, here are a few trail options in each region of the state:
+While we can’t even scratch the surface to recommend the best hikes in Alaska, here are some of the best hikes Alaska has to offer:

 This unpaved trail starts at the end of Beach Road and takes you through rainforest to a pebble beach and views of Lynn Canal.
 Bring binoculars to look for marine life and shorebirds.